Thiobenzophenone

 Thiobenzophenone is an organosulfur compound with the formula (C6H5)2CS.
 It is the prototypical thioketone.
-Unlike other thioketones that tend to dimerize to form rings and polymers, thiobenzophenone is quite stable, although it photoxidizes in air to form benzophenone and sulfur.
+Unlike other thioketones that tend to dimerize to form rings and polymers, thiobenzophenone is quite stable, although it photoxidizes in air back to benzophenone and sulfur.
 Thiobenzophenone is deep blue and dissolves readily in many organic solvents.

 Structure

 The C=S bond length of thiobenzophenone is 1.63 Å, which is comparable to 1.64 Å, the C=S bond length of thioformaldehyde, measured in the gas phase.
 Due to steric interactions, the phenyl groups are not coplanar and the dihedral angle SC-CC is 36°.
 A variety of thiones with structures and stability related to thiobenzophenone have also been prepared.

 Synthesis

-One of the first reported syntheses of thiobenzophenone involves the reaction of sodium hydrosulfide and diphenyldichloromethane":
+One of the first reported syntheses of thiobenzophenone involves the reaction of sodium hydrosulfide and diphenyldichloromethane: